bmrf/tron/README.md

 2. **generate summary logs**: Generate before and after logs detailing which files were deleted and which programs were removed.
 These are placed in `LOGPATH\tron_summary_logs`.
 Additionally, if `-er` flag was used or `EMAIL_REPORT` variable was set, these logs will be attached to the email that is sent out

+3. **Create restore point**: Create a post-run system restore point to mirror the one we created in Stage 0: Prep.
+Vista and up only

 ## STAGE 8: Manual tools

 Tron does not run these automatically because most do not support command-line use, or are only useful in special cases.